-She started with discussion on air pollution, how to keep our environment green and clean and the ways to improve the environmental situation.
-There 25 children and each one of them were enthusiastic.
-When asked about how they, as an individual could help in making the environments more clean, their answers were really thoughtful and smart.
+She started with a discussion on air pollution, how to keep our environment green and clean and the ways to improve the environmental situation.
+There were 25 children and each one of them was enthusiastic.
+When asked about how they, as an individual could help in making the environments cleaner, their answers were really thoughtful and smart.

 Tanvika also talked about how pollution could also deteriorate the health of a person.
 To this, a lot of students said that just because pollution affects the health , they don’t let their family members smoke cigarettes or beedis.